synaq/api-quick-start/README.md

 This process is deprecated, and omitted from this version of the documentation to avoid confusion.

 When clients which to partially cancel existing services, we recommend the change be implemented as a migration to a new product which does not include the unwanted service instead.

 If you need to perform the old workflow for maintenance reasons, please consult the [Legacy API documentation](#legacy-api-documentation)

+## Unlinking domains from packages

+The API still allows unlinking domains from packages, but as the partial cancellations workflow is now deprecated, that use case is omitted from this document.

+The recommended way to remove unwanted services from a domain in the new structure is to migrate the domain to a product bundle which does not include the unwanted service.
+Please see [Migrating a domain from one product to another](#migrating-a-domain-from-one-product-to-another) for details.

+If you need to perform the old workflow for maintenance reasons, please consult the [Legacy API documentation](#legacy-api-documentation)